BrenKenna/pyanamo/README.md

 ## Introduction
 The purpose of *PyAnamo* is to automate "Big Data" *'Extraction Transformation and Loading'* procedures, ETLs, on AWS using Batch &amp; DynamoDB.
-The principal of operation is that each job executes an application that iterates over a list of work to do, *tasks*, which are stored in a database.
+The principal of operation is under a "Pilot Job Framework", where each job executes an application that iterates over a list of work to do, *tasks*, which are stored in a database.
 The database is populated with various collections of to do items that represent all of the work to do from your favourite workflow.
 Where each individual *collection* is a step of your workflow, stored in a DynamoDB table.
 The database can then be queried to monitor progress of each step of the workflow.

 Each item for a given collection has a *"Task Script"* key whose value is executed by a *Generic PyAnamo Application*.
 The setup allows for each instance of the application, running across the cluster of size N, to iteratively execute *'Program A'* on all tasks in the collection of *'Workflow Step A'*.
 The application could also be potentially ported into existing setups at the users own discretion, ex 'https://doi.org/10.1093/bioinformatics/btz379'.